 A business page on Facebook gives you a way to communicate directly with your target audience.
 Think of it as an ongoing focus group.
 Your fans are there because they are aware of your company and want to learn more.
-While they certainly are expecting to receive useful information from your Facebook page, you also can be collecting useful information from them through their participation.
+While they certainly are expecting to receive useful information from your Facebook page, you can also collect helpful details from them through their participation.

 Facebook Insights also provide useful information about your fans and their interactions on your page.
 As a microcosm of your target market, your Facebook fans can tell you a lot about what they want through their interaction, comments, and feedback.
-Facebook groups should also be considered.
+Facebook groups offer another way to engage your audience.

 Humanize Your Company